codio/site/source/docs/content/authoring/assessments/index.html.md

 Authoring assessments is easily done using the authoring editor.

 ## Example Project
 https://codio.com/codio-units/java-example is a project that you can [fork](/docs/ide/features/fork/) into your own Codio account and shows you how to create code tests and setup automatic marking.
-We would also recommend that you check out our [Authoring Cheat Sheet](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) and **Use Pack** to create into your Codio account to review.
+We would also recommend that you check out our [Guides Cheat Sheet](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) and **Use Pack** to create into your Codio account to review.

 ## Adding a new assessment